NEW HOMES AND ADDITIONS

 - Residential building plans must include the following: Building Elevations; Foundation plan; Floor plans; Section plans; Detailed construction notes and specifications; Schedules for doors and windows; Ventilation Plan including calculations; Shop Drawings (can be provided at the framing stage); Identification of principle source of heat; Floor joist, electrical, plumbing and heating layouts; and a 9.36 Manitoba Energy Code review;

-- Developer approval letter (if applicable) (new home builds only);
+- Developer approval package (if applicable) (new home builds only);

 - Lot grade and driveway/culvert permits (if there's no existing lot grade or access) (processed by the municipality);